HuitziWitzi/Bam-Model-to-Maya-Binary-Simplification/README.md

   5. Wait for the script to finish executing, and you're done!

 There are plenty of resources online that show you how to run MEL scripts, Google them!
+Using the MEL script is a different story.
+To use it:
+  1. Select the models to which you would like to apply textures
+  2. Run the script
+  3. Enjoy!